National Telecommunications and Information Administration, U.S. Department of Commerce.

 The first meeting of this multistakeholder process was held on July 19, 2018, in Washington, DC.

 Stakeholders presented multiple perspectives, and identified several inter-related work streams: Understanding the Problem, Use Cases and State of Practice, Standards and Formats, and Healthcare Proof of Concept.
 Since then, stakeholders have been discussing key issues and developing products such as guidance documents.
 NTIA acts as the convener, but stakeholders drive the outcomes.
 Success of the process will be evaluated by the extent to which broader findings on software component transparency are implemented across the ecosystem.

 The first set of stakeholder-drafted documents on Software Bills of Materials was published by NTIA in November 2019.
-Those documents, and subsequent consensus-approved drafts from the community are published at: https://www.ntia.doc.gov/SBOM.
-The main objectives of the April 15, 2020, meeting are to share progress from the working groups; to give feedback on the ongoing work around technical challenges, tooling, demonstrations, and awareness and adoption; and to begin discussions around potential guidance or playbook documents.
+Those documents, and subsequent consensus-approved drafts from the community are available at: https://www.ntia.doc.gov/SBOM.
+The main objectives of the July 9, 2020, meeting are to share progress from the working groups; to give feedback on the ongoing work around technical challenges, tooling, demonstrations, and awareness and adoption; and to continue discussions around potential guidance or playbook documents.
 More information about stakeholders' work is available at: https://www.ntia.doc.gov/SoftwareTransparency.

 Place: The meeting will be held virtually, with online slide share and dial-in information to be posted at https://www.ntia.doc.gov/SoftwareTransparency.
 Please refer to NTIA's website, https://www.ntia.doc.gov/SoftwareTransparency, for the most current information.

 Other Information: The meeting is open to the public and the press on a first-come, first-served basis.